 Types of Communication in Health and Social Care

-The Royal College of Nursing states that “Communication is about much more than the words we say.”
+The Royal College of Nursing recognises that “communication is about much more than the words we say.”
 Our tone of voice, body language, gestures, eye contact, writing style and other factors all impact the overall effectiveness of any form of communication.

 There are 6 key areas of communication that health and social care providers should pay close attention to.

-Listening and attending – ironically, when people think of communication, they ignore listening, when in fact this is incredibly important.
-Being able to not only listen to what a patient or colleague is saying, but also listen to words that may indicate they need more support is an incredibly useful skill for any carer to develop.
+- Listening and attending – Ironically, when people think of communication, listening isn’t the first thing that comes to mind, when in fact this is incredibly important.
+Being able to not only listen to what a resident or colleague is saying, but also listen to words that may indicate they need more support is an incredibly useful skill for any carer to develop.

-- Non-verbal – non-verbal communication is all about body language and the way in which you present yourself.
-Being positive and confident will make patients feel much better than if you are angry or disengaged.
+- Non-verbal – Non-verbal communication is all about body language and the way in which you present yourself.
+Being positive and confident will make residents feel much better than if you are negative or disengaged.

-- Verbal – verbal communication is the way you talk to patients and colleagues.
+- Verbal – Verbal communication is the way you talk to residents and colleagues.
 Using clear, accurate and honest language will ensure people understand what you are trying to communicate.
 Understanding who you are talking to is also important in adapting your verbal communication appropriately.